athos/Postmortem/README.md

 ;    {:args (4), :ret 24}
 ;    {:args (5), :err #error {:cause "Something bad has happened!!" ...}}]
 ```

+Also, you can even isolate the session for some function instrumentation
+by specifying `{:session <session>}` option:

 ```clojure
 (def sess (pm/make-session))